Our adult sculling programs are the best way to learn how to scull on Oyster Bay! Come and glide through the water in a personal rowing boat!

 Haven’t sculled in a long time or working your way up from Sculling 2?
 This is the class for you!
 Sculling 3 is designed to be more interactive with other athletes by having you row in doubles and quads.
 Sculling 3 creates a great team of rowers working together to refine their skills and develop the ability to scull in bigger boats.

 Sculling 4 helps participants prepare for the SRA Captain’s Test and is designed for athletes who want to row in single racing shells.
 Many students will be administered the Captain’s Test during the class.
 Once an athlete passes the test and joins the club as an adult member, they will then be free to participate in independent sculling.
-The Captain’s Test requires thorough knowledge of Oyster Bay, the Bayville Bridge, navigation and demonstration of sculling proficiency.
+Successful completion of the Captain’s Test requires general knowledge of Sagamore policies and procedures as well as a thorough knowledge of Oyster Bay, the Bayville Bridge, navigation and demonstration of sculling proficiency.